 Economists use formulas to calculate the amount of extra earnings and the amount of extra jobs (employment) created by spending in a sector of the economy.
 These formulas are known as "multipliers."
 For this study, we utilize the standard multipliers used to calculate economic impact in Miami-Dade County for construction spending.
-For new construction such as the renovation of the Orange Bowl, the earnings multiplier is 1.7377, meaning that every dollar spent in this type of economic activity will result in 73.77% additional earnings, beyond the earnings of those employed in doing the original work.
+For new construction such as the construction of a Marlins stadium, the earnings multiplier is 1.7377, meaning that every dollar spent in this type of economic activity will result in 73.77 cents in additional earnings, beyond the earnings of those employed in doing the original work.
 (The additional earnings come because the money circulates repeatedly in the local economy, creating additional employment and earnings.)